Methods in Alternative Process I - Fall 2022

 While you need a basic understanding of Photoshop/Lightroom to create black and white images, the course has been designed to get you into the darkroom as quickly as possible.
 Over the 10-weeks of the class, we will cover the basics of digital negatives and how they can be used to print nearly any historical process.

-- Students must have proficient working knowledge of black and white darkroom procedure and basic digital image editing, equivalent to the skills gained in Photography II: Black & White and Photoshop Basics (formerly Digital Imaging I), to join this class.
+- Students must have proficient working knowledge of black and white darkroom procedures required, and familiarity with basic digital image editing is helpful, equivalent to the skills gained in Photography II: Black & White and Photoshop Basics (formerly Digital Imaging I), to join this class.

 - Students should expect to spend several hours per week on assignments for this course, which will require use of PCNW facilities; view our Rental Rates for details about additional fees.